speechbrain/speechbrain/README.md

 ```

 The root_config file calls *cfg/minimal_examples/features/FBANKS.cfg*.
 The latter is very similar to the one discussed before for the spectrogram computation, where a function compute_fbanks is added to compute the filterbanks.
-**This function takes in input the spectrogram and averages in with the set of mel filters**.
+**This function takes in input the spectrogram and averages in with the set of Mel filters**.
 See the FBANK class description for more details.
 One important parameter is ```freeze=True```.
 In this case, *freeze* is set to true and the filters will remain always the same every time we call the function.
 If we set ```freeze=False```, **the central frequency and the band of each filter become learnable parameters** and can be changed by an optimizer.
 In practice, if "freeze=False", this function can be seen as **a layer of a neural network where we can learn two parameters for each filter: the central frequency and the band**.

 ## Mel Frequency Cepstral Coefficients (MFCCs)